-Resources available for faculty and staff and College of Engineering and Computer Science.
+Resources available for the faculty and staff of the College of Engineering and Computer Science.
 If you have further questions or need assistance, please contact the Dean's Office.

 - Recognition for Faculty, Staff, and Students